 If you’re looking for a fun and informative day out for you class, why not bring them to our Visitor Centre near Totnes?

-Our knowledgeable, experienced education team – led by Sally Page – can meet your curriculum needs whilst making sure the pupils enjoy themselves, get hands on experience and learn.
+Our knowledgeable, experienced education team – led by Dawn Neil – can meet your curriculum needs whilst making sure the pupils enjoy themselves, get hands on experience and learn.

 We have a variety of workshops and activities available, and are happy to work with you to provide a day out that will meet all your requirements.

 Browse our different activities for each key stage to see what we can offer.by clicking the links below:

 As an alternative to your school visiting us we can bring an equestrian experience directly to you.
 Our dedicated education team will bring suitable ponies and educational materials to cover various subjects.
 Our educational mini workshops and fun days are linked to the Key stages of the National Curriculum to enhance learning experiences.